 In order to manage market price risk relating to fixed-price sales contracts for natural gas and electricity, the Company enters into NYMEX and over-the-counter natural gas futures and options contracts, ICE natural gas basis swap contracts, and electricity futures and forward physical contracts.
 The Company also uses NYMEX and over the counter electricity futures contracts to economically hedge the price of a portion of its anticipated future sales of electricity from its electric generation facilities.
-Also, Midstream & Marketing, from time to time, uses NYMEX futures contracts to economically hedge the gross margin associated with the purchase and anticipated later near-term sale of propane.
-At December 31, 2020, September 30, 2020 and December 31, 2019, volumes associated with these propane contracts were not material.
+Also, Energy Services, from time to time, uses NYMEX futures contracts to economically hedge the gross margin associated with the purchase and anticipated later near-term sale of propane.
+For all periods presented, volumes associated with these propane contracts were not material.